ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-linux.rst

 Compiler
 --------

 You need the specific gcc-arm cross-compiler linked above.
-You need to unpack it:
+You need to unpack it where you want, for now let's call this location TARGET_DIR:

 ::

+    cd TARGET_DIR
     tar -xjvf gcc-arm-none-eabi-4_9-2015q3-20150921-linux.tar.bz2

-and then add the bin directory from the tarball to your $PATH by editing the $HOME/.bashrc file and adding a line like this to the end:
+and then add the bin directory from the tarball to your $PATH by editing the $HOME/.bashrc file and adding a line like this to the end.
+TARGET_DIR is the location choose previouly where you unpack the toolchain:

-``export PATH=$PATH:/home/your_username/bin/gcc-arm-none-eabi-4_9-2015q3/bin``
+``export PATH=$PATH:TARGET_DIR/gcc-arm-none-eabi-4_9-2015q3/bin``

 Now you should be able to build with waf as described in `BUILD.md <https://github.com/ArduPilot/ardupilot/blob/master/BUILD.md>`__.